vvEii/intern-challenge-app/README.md

-# Getting Started with Create React App
+# Intro

-This project is for intern chanllenge task, and it is a webpage that allows users to search movies by titles, and add or remove movies into or from their nomination list.
+This project is for intern chanllenge task which is a webpage built with React.js and Typescript that allows users to search movies by titles, and add or remove movies into or from their nomination list.

 ## Available Scripts